Paficent/jeode/README.md

     └── libjeode.dll
 ```

-Note: We use a proxy `winhttp.dll` to have the game load Jeode automatically, which means no clunky DLL injector required.
+Note: We use a proxy `winhttp.dll` to have the game load Jeode automatically.

 ### Wine / Proton